Greg Arrowsmith: SINGING & MUSICAL DIRECTOR

 Jaye will next appear at Chichester Festival Theatre in Singing in the Rain.

-Josephine Holling: ASSISTANT TO HEAD OF BALLET
+Josephine Holling: BALLET

 Josephine trained at White Lodge and the Royal Ballet Upper School and graduated into the Royal Ballet Company at 17.
 Performing all the major classical ballets in the UK, and abroad, other works performed included Grosse Fugue and Septet Extra by Hans Van Manen and Ballanchine’s Allegro Brilliante.
 Following her performing career, Josephine retrained to become an examiner for the Royal Academy of Dance and commenced teaching extensively.
 In 1990 she became Artist-In-Education for Birmingham Royal Ballet and ballet mistress to the Junior and Senior Associates of the Royal Ballet School in Birmingham.
 Prior to joining Millennium Performing Arts, Josephine was Dance Director for the Dance School of Scotland.

 Milla Kauhanen MIfL: CUNNINGHAM CONTEMPORARY DANCE; METHOD PUTKISTO; PILATES